 The Command-and-Control Center is located in a truck with a mobile base station relay.
 The local Command-and-Control Center takes the mission plans and orders from a remote Command-and-Control Center.
 In case the link between the Local Command Center and the remote Command Center is not available, the local Command-and-Control Center can make the appropriate decisions and keeps dispatching the orders to the relevant teams.

 The local Command-and-Control Center (C2) remotely monitors and controls drones to locate missing persons and assist firefighters and rescue teams in real time.
-The connectivity between the local C2 Center and the drones is established through 5G satellite access connectivity.
+The connectivity between the local C2 Center and the drones is established through 5G terrestrial access connectivity.

 The rescue team commander has a backpack antenna to provide a Mobile Base Station Relay network for his local rescue team.